Open to Graduate and Advanced Undergraduate Students

 Class Time: 12:00 – 1:50 - Mondays and Thursdays

 Email: trinkle +AT+ gmail.com

-Description: This course introduces methods that leverage the basic analysis techniques learned in Robotics I to develop numerical and algorithmic techniques needed to endow robots with the “intelligence” to devise strategies to solve problems they will encounter.
+Description: This course introduces methods that leverage the basic techniques learned in Algorithmic Robotics and Robotics I to develop numerical and algorithmic techniques needed to endow robots with the “intelligence” to devise strategies to solve problems they will encounter.
 Once these abilities are sufficiently well developed, robots will become safe and autonomous, thus paving the way for pervasive personal robots.
-Topics include: grasp analysis; physical simulation; configuration and state space representations; planning methods including cell decomposition, roadmap methods, and rapidly-exploring random trees; and other current topics.
+Topics include: configuration and state space representations; combinatorial and sample-based planning methods; models of contact; grasp analysis; simulation of bodies in contact; and other relevant topics.

 Steve M. LaValle, Planning Algorithms, Cambridge University Press, 2006.
 Available free at http://planning.cs.uiuc.edu/.

 (1) Prattichizzo and Trinkle, "Grasping," in Springer Handbook of Robotics, Siciliano and Khatib, editors, Springer-Verlag, 2008.

 (2) Peter Corke, Robotics, Vision, and Control: Fundamental Algorithms in Matlab, Springer Tracts in Advanced Robotics, 2011.

 (3) R. Murray, Z. Li, and S. Sastry, A Mathematical Introduction to Robotic Manipulation, CRC Press, 1994.

 (4) Howie Choset, et al, Principles of Robot Motion: Theory, Algorithms, and Implementations, MIT Press, 2005.